nodejs/admin/us-export-control.md

 licensing exception, all of the software must be generally available to any member of the public by posting it on a public Internet location.

-We meet this requirement by hosting all of the software in github and/or nodejs.org which does not restrict access.
+We meet this requirement by hosting all of the software in GitHub and/or nodejs.org which does not restrict access.

 ## Object Code